Abaddon: Second Temple era texts

-The text of the Thanksgiving Hymns—which was found in the Dead Sea Scrolls—tells of "the Sheol of Abaddon" and of the "torrents of Belial [that] burst into Abaddon".
-The Biblical Antiquities (misattributed to Philo) mentions Abaddon as a place (destruction) rather than an individual.
+The Thanksgiving Hymns—a text found amongst the Dead Sea Scrolls in 1947—tell of "the Sheol of Abaddon" and of the "torrents of Belial [that] burst into Abaddon".
+The Biblical Antiquities (misattributed to Philo) mention Abaddon as a place (destruction) rather than as an individual.
 Abaddon is also one of the compartments of Gehenna.
-By extension, it can mean an underworld abode of lost souls, or Gehenna.
+By extension, the name can refer to an underworld abode of lost souls, or Gehenna.

 Rabbinical literature

 In some legends, Abaddon is identified as a realm where the damned lie in fire and snow, one of the places in Gehenna that Moses visited.

 Christianity

-New Testament

 The New Testament contains the first known depiction of Abaddon as an individual entity instead of a place.

+In the Old Testament, Abaddon and Death can be personified: